lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Background

 Lido DAO generates substantial protocol revenue through staking operations.
 LDO token holders, however, have no direct automatic link to protocol performance.
-The DAO participants have discussed mechanisms to address this in the forum thread referenced above.
+The DAO participants have discussed mechanisms to address this in the [forum thread](https://research.lido.fi/t/liquid-buybacks-nest-execution-with-ldo-wsteth-liquidity/10894).
 But no formal technical proposal or agreed architecture was proposed.

 ### Problem